 Document or be damned

 The supervisor who leaves the issue at this point is making a potentially serious mistake.
 Maybe the situation will improve, maybe it won’t but failing to lock in the rule makes the meeting somewhat worthless later on.
 Send the employee a memo that reiterates the meeting including:

 - What the employee said.

 - Your intent to follow up.

 - Instructions to read the attachment.

 Attached to this should be your organization’s leave policy and, if appropriate, any relevant leave provision from an applicable collective bargaining agreement.
-Here’s an example of what one of these might look like.

 Did I forget to say you should discuss all of this with a Human Resources advisor, preferably one with the title employee relations specialist if you’ve got one.
 HR generalists get good at this as well since attendance problems are behind the highest number of disciplinary actions in fact more than all the other bases put together.